How to Reopen Your Business Safely [+4 Questions to Ask Before You Do]

 The fewer people in the office, the easier it will be to maintain social distancing.
 By the same token, the more people you have in the office—the higher the risk of infection for everyone there.

-You also need to consider that some of your employees are higher risk than others.
+You also need to consider that some of your employees are at higher risk than others.
 For older employees, as well as those who are immunocompromised or have other health issues, COVID-19 simply poses a greater risk.
 Even if you decide to reopen your business for most employees, see if there are ways to protect your most vulnerable employees—or have them continue to work remotely.

 A partial reopening can take several forms.
-You may want to ask employees to opt in to a smaller group who returns to the physical workplace.
+You may want to ask employees to opt into a smaller group who returns to the physical workplace.
 Or you may set up different groups of employees, who come in at different times.
 For example, half the company comes in on Monday, Tuesday, Wednesday; the other half comes in on Thursday and Friday.
 This plan has the benefit that if an employee does test positive, you know that only those employees in their group have possible exposure.
-Plus, it gives time between each “shift” for you to disinfect all common areas, before the next platoon comes in.
+Plus, it gives time between each “shift” for you to disinfect all common areas before the next platoon comes in.

 As you consider creating your groups, ensure you have redundant responsibilities, skill sets, and systems knowledge separated between each group.
 For example, do not have your entire leadership team in the office on the same day.
-To maintain business continuity, make sure Group 1 can back up Group 2 if a significant amount of the people are exposed and out sick for an extended period of time.
+To maintain business continuity, make sure Group 1 can back up Group 2 if a significant amount of people are exposed and out sick for an extended period of time.